rcgsheffield/Sheffield_RCC_Docs/pilot/limitations-considerations.rst

 GPU Backed Machines
 ---------------------------------------

-Ronin provides access to a handful of GPU backed AWS instances,given there are so many options we've decided to keep to providing one pre-configured package.
+Ronin provides access to a handful of GPU backed :term:`AWS instances<instance>`,given there are so many options we've decided to keep to providing one pre-configured package.

 The **"Ubuntu 20.04 LTS - NVIDIA Drivers"** package comes with drivers and software pre-configured to work with Ronin's remote desktop solution Nice DCV, allowing you to skip the somewhat teadious configuration steps.